d2l-ai/d2l-en/chapter_introduction/intro.md

 that closely approximate the actual target values.
 We denote these predictions $\hat{y}_i$ and if the notation seems unfamiliar, then just ignore it for now.
-We'll unpack it more thoroughly in the subsequent chapters.
+We will unpack it more thoroughly in the subsequent chapters.

 Lots of practical problems are well-described regression problems.